NANASHI0X74/ideas/Content-Slash-Entertainment/Project Zero-series.md

 ## what the show is about
 - it's about an Movie Director who is struggling with Career fatigue
 - it's also about the Movie Project Zero (insert link to .md file)
+- (it's partly inspired by the Netflix Series BoJack Horseman)

-- it covers themes including:
+### it covers themes including:
     - career fatigue
     - existential dread/ nihilism
-    - drug use
+    - drug (ab)use
         - integrated as part of a creative workflow
     - a creator hating his own creation and dissonance between the perception of a creation by it's creator and other people
+    - depression
     - burnout (maybe)
-- (partly inspired by the Netflix Series BoJack Horseman)

 ## characters
 - (just one at this time)